ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 While institutions and the humans that make them are fallible, fickle and fragile, ideas are bulletproof.
 It it self-evident that a technology as important and influential as blockchain must be built upon something more than just people; it must be backed by a well developed philosophy to guide the actions of otherwise [capturable](#meatspace-capture) bags of meat.

 Good ideas stand on their own, can be debated in public, and are true regardless of who proclaims them, which makes them perfect for constructing a harness to restrain and protect the future of a blockchain project.
-That is why Etheruem Classic's Foundation is not a group, but it's core principles, which come first and inform decision making.
+That is why Ethereum Classic's Foundation is not a group, but it's core principles, which come first and inform decision making.

 Pragmatism is downstream of maintaining and adhering to good principles, as they are what enable both practical survivability, long term sustainabiltiy, and act as a form of advertising that attracts quality contributors.
 The _principles first_ appraoch goes a long way to ensuring that a project can maintain it's course for many generations to come, as it is guided not by the ever-changing interests of a central group, but by external philosophical reference points that, even with high a turnover of contributors, can be be perpetuated and refined in public to direct the future of the project.